Franciscan Church of St Mary of Jesus (Ta’ Ġieżu)

 Undoubtedly the main attraction is the impressive Miraculous Crucifix by Sicilian friar Umile Pintorno, dating back to around 1630.
 This greatly revered crucifix immediately attracted the attention of the Maltese population, who still hold it in great devotion.
 A painting of Our Lady of Sorrows by Maltese painter Stefano Erardi accompanies the crucifix.

-This venue is only accessible by descending a staircase.
+This venue is only accessible by descending a flight of stairs.